Why So Many Different Dates?

 In 1798, Phoenix Lodge applied for a charter as a Corporation from the North Carolina General Assembly, which was granted by that body in 1799.
 This charter gave Phoenix Lodge No. 8 a professional and civic identity, allowing it to conduct business, sue and be sued, etc., in the State of North Carolina.

-Phoenix Lodge received our current charter from the Grand Lodge of Free and Accepted Masons of North Carolina on 15 October 1801, which is still valid, current, and in posession of the Lodge.
+Phoenix Lodge received our current charter from the Grand Lodge of Free and Accepted Masons of North Carolina on 15 October 1801, which is still valid, current, and in possession of the Lodge.
 This charter has never been surrendered since its date of issue, and it falls upon each successive generation of members to cherish and protect this charter for future generations of Phoenix Lodge members.